 - In the event of a fire alarm, building occupants will evacuate the building by the easiest/shortest path possible and report to the outdoor Emergency Evacuation Area.
-Emergency Evacuation Areas are designated for the Downtown, Dentistry and Uptown campuses.
+Emergency Evacuation Areas are designated for the Downtown and School of Dentistry campuses.

 - Floor Leaders will ensure their areas of responsibility are evacuated, doors closed, and mobility impaired personnel accounted for.
 If the Floor Leader is not available, the back-up Floor Leader or senior person present will take charge.